takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 ### More Rules

-To create a full grammar we would need to specify all of the commands and there are lot of corner cases.
+To create a full grammar we would need to specify all of the commands and there are many corner cases.

-We also need to mention a special case in our Vim grammar.
+We should mention a few other rules in our Vim grammar.
 When a operator is called twice it produces its effects on the entire line.

 	dd - delete whole line
 	yy - yank whole line
 	cc - delete whole line and go to insert mode

-New rule for this:
+A new rule for this:

 	rule = duplicate-op